Daviding27/toolbox-code-challenge/frontend/README.md

 1. Clone Project
 2. `yarn install`
-3. Clone file `.env.template` and rename to `.env`
-4. Clone file `.env.production.template` and rename to `.env.production`
-5. Change de environments variables
+3. Run the tests: `yarn test`
-6. Launch: `yarn run dev`
+4. Launch: `yarn dev`
-7. Production: `yarn build` and use the 'dist' folder
+5. Production: `yarn build` and use the 'dist' folder